Registration Information for Spring, Summer, and Fall 2023: Continuing Evening MBAs

-To learn more about the process for course registration for Winter 2023, be sure to review all of the information below carefully!
+To learn more about the process for course registration, be sure to review all of the information below carefully!

-General registration will open November 14-16 and the University catalog and schedule of classes for Winter 2023 is available now.
+General registration will open March 22-24 and the University catalog and schedule of classes for Spring, Summer, and Fall 2023 will be available March 1, 2023.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many credits can I plan to take each term?